70+ Proven Fundraising Event Ideas for Nonprofits

 - The winning ticket number is drawn after ticket sales close with the winner splitting the net proceeds 50/50 with the organization.

-- Encourage supporters to use Mobile messaging to notify the lucky winner too.
+- Encourage supporters to opt into mobile messaging to be notified of the lucky winner too!

 You can increase the number of raffle tickets sold by letting supporters know they don’t have to be present to collect their prize because you can contact them via text message on their mobile phones to let them know they’ve won.

 Fundraising auctions can take on various forms like live, ballroom, online, sealed bid or silent auctions.
-One thing is certain, they can all deliver big results.
+One thing is certain: no matter what type you choose, they can all deliver big results.
 Here’s what you’ll need:

 - Event RSVP form